thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2019-03-08-best-alternatives-to-selenium.md

 > * The tools are listed in no specific order.
 I didn’t rank them.
 > * This article expresses my personal opinion so yours might differ.
 Please share your thoughts in the comment section.

 ## 1. [Cypress](http://www.cypress.io/)

 Cypress.io is an open-source NodeJS testing tool.
 Front-end developers love it so much thanks to its developer-friendly features.
 Most importantly, it’s very FAST compared to Selenium.

 **Pros**

-* Lightning fast test execution.
+* Lightning-fast test execution.
 In fact, you’ll have to add artificial waits to watch the execution in slow motion.
 * Easy setup with npm
 * Beautiful test reports with screenshots and videos Good IDE to compose automated tests You can time-travel to investigate test failures since Cypress captures DOM snapshots of the web app during the entire execution
 * Live access to browser objects since Cypress practically lives inside the browser (Chrome)